LegendaryGuard/BFP/README.md

 - while charging ki near water, bubble particles appear
 - when player is still moving with/without friction and charging ki, antigrav rock particles appear
 - when antigrav rock and rock debris particles fall in a slope or inclined places, bounce and slide, that makes the movements more realistic
+- piercing weapons, like Razor disk, emit spark particles when hitting a player
+- beam struggle emits spark particles in the middle of both beams (in original BFP, emits in the zeroed origin)
 - new particles: charge smoke, which appears when charging ki near the ground
+- new cool missile trails (that replaces original Q3 missile smoke trails), includes rainbow option.
+These trails are quite similar to the Rocket pod weapon from [Bazooka Q3 (BQ3)](https://planetquake.gamespy.com/View10ca.html?view=Articles.Detail&id=693) mod
 - removed some unused cvars
 - balanced player pmove physics:
   - players can interact bounce pads like Q3 does (on original BFP, the physics are like you're sliding heavily on the ground and not bouncing as usually do, you're being pushed when touching bounce pads)